JetBrains/guide/sites/pycharm-guide/tutorials/getting-started-pycharm/configuring-remote-python-interpreter/index.md

 <img src="services-window.png" alt="Services Window" width="800"/>

 ## Docker Compose
-If you like to run multiple containers instead of one at a time, you could use Docker compose to configure remote Python interpreters in PyCharm.
+If you want to run multiple containers instead of one at a time, you could use Docker compose to configure remote Python interpreters in PyCharm.

 In this example we are going to use a Django application with a PostgreSQL database running in a separate container.
 Let's start by cloning the project from GitHub.
 In this example we created two containers, one for the database and one for the application, and have Docker Compose linking them together.